danielurra/PowerShell/README.md

 ![PowerShell](https://github.com/danielurra/PowerShell/assets/51704179/528d58e5-fa7e-4da6-8339-05a29fc43fbf)<br>
 PowerShell is Microsoft’s next-generation scripting language and command shell.<br>
 It can be used interactively, as your every day command shell, but it is also a full scripting language.<br>
-By being interactive, PowerShell allows you to enter commands into a console and get immediate feedback. <br>
+By being **interactive**, PowerShell allows you to enter commands into a console and get immediate feedback. <br>
-By being scriptable, PowerShell allows you to put all of your commands in a basic text file (with a .ps1 extension) and run them<br>
+By being **scriptable**, PowerShell allows you to put all of your commands in a basic text file (with a .ps1 extension) and run them<br>

 ## VS Code PowerShell extension
 See image below: